jacopofar/IntroPythonForDS/README.md

-# Intro to Python For Data Science
+# Intro to git For Data Science

-This repo is used as a test target fr the DSR course on git
+This repo is used as a test target for the DSR course on git.

+The original content was material for Python, hence the name, nowadays it acts as a practice target and the Python files are vestigial.

 ## Intro in English
 This big repo contains the teaching material for the Introduction to Python (and useful libraries) masterclass at the [Data Science Retreat](http://datascienceretreat.com/), it does not cover Pandas.